 Physically, Gardner is one of the more enticing talents in the 2022 NFL Draft.
 However, some of the most appealing parts of his game are mental rather than physical.

 The Detroit, Michigan product plays with an infectious attitude, and he’s always incredibly alert and aware of his surroundings.
-He can change initiative at a moment’s notice, and he owns the wherewithal to position himself well against two-on-one opportunities for the offense.
+He can change initiative at a moment’s notice, and he owns the wherewithal to position himself well against 2-on-1 opportunities for the offense.
 The Cincinnati CB is exceptionally quick to read and react to passes.
-His game-winning pick-six against ECU from 2019 is just one example of his natural instincts in action.
+His game-winning pick-six against ECU in 2019 is just one example of his natural instincts in action.

 Elsewhere, Gardner’s profile holds strong.
-He’s fairly physical at the line of scrimmage, and he has the athleticism to recover if he fails to jam at the line.
+He’s fairly physical at the line of scrimmage, and he has the agility to recover if he fails to jam at the line.
 Gardner is proactive playing the ball at the catch point, and he has the length to consistently disrupt the catch process.
 He also possesses a great sense of timing, which enables him to convert with his physical traits.

 Beyond his abilities in coverage, Gardner is a sound tackler.
-He has good tackling form overall, and he wraps up well in one-on-one situations.
+He has good tackling form overall, and he wraps up well in 1-on-1 situations.
 The Cincinnati CB is also an aggressive player when coming downhill.
 He attacks ball carriers stranded in the flats, and his explosive burst can be a death knell for receivers trying to rack up yards after the catch.

 Areas for improvement